Injective, Surjective and Bijective

 Alternatively, f is bijective if it is a one-to-one correspondence between those sets, in other words both injective and surjective.

-Example: The function f(x) = x2 from the set of positive real numbers to positive real numbers is injective and surjective.
+Example: The function f(x) = x2 from the set of positive real numbers to positive real numbers is both injective and surjective.
 Thus it is also bijective.

 - f(2)=4 and